Edmund Darch Lewis: Career

 After mastering oil painting early in his career, Lewis switched to watercolor painting.
-Although not as technically outstanding, his watercolors were also admired for their luminosity - Luminism, and Lewis continued to generate canvases in mass production style.
+Although not as technically outstanding, his watercolors were also admired for their luminosity, and Lewis continued to generate canvases in mass production style.

 Later life

 Later in life, as an affluent artist Lewis collected decorative art, including furniture, ceramics, tapestries, and paintings by the masters.
 He had 2 adjacent homes constructed on 22nd St. in downtown Philadelphia to show his collection to Philadelphia society.

 Lake Willoughby

 Lewis's painting of Lake Willoughby (Vermont), a huge 80-inch canvas finished in 1867, is owned by the Pennsylvania Academy.
 The painting emphasized both the picturesque and sublime aspects of nature like other popular, mid-century popular spectacular panoramas of the Hudson River School.